 "They've been talking with this gentleman for a long time," Trump said of America's dialogue with North Korea.
 "You read Clinton's book, he said, 'Oh, we made such a great peace deal,' and it was a joke."
 Later, Trump continued to assert his misunderstanding.
 "Everybody has been outplayed, they've all been outplayed by this gentleman, and we'll see what happens," Trump added with reference to Obama's negotiations.

-Trump was evidently unaware that Kim Jong Un has only been in power since 2011 — after the death of his grandfather.
+Trump was evidently unaware that Kim Jong Un has only been in power since 2011 — after the death of his father.
 So, both Clinton and Obama have deliberated with both leaders — not just one "gentleman" as Trump insinuates.

 5. When he said that North Korea used to be a part of China.